huss-osman/linux-fundamentals/bash-scripting/fundamentals/08-arithmetic-expansion.md

 ---

 ## Reflection
-Arithmetic expansion clarified why normal math syntax fails in Bash and how Bash distinguishes between strings and numeric expressions.
+**Arithmetic expansion** clarified why normal math syntax fails in **Bash** and how the shell distinguishes between strings and numeric expressions.
+It showed that calculations must be explicitly evaluated using `$(( ))`, reinforcing the difference between text handling and numerical operations within scripts.